alan-turing-institute/AutSPACEs/code-of-conduct.md

 To make clear what is expected, everyone participating in activities associated with the Autistica/Turing citizen science project is required to conform to this Code of Conduct.
 This Code of Conduct applies to all spaces managed by the Autistica/Turing citizen science project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.

-The lead investigator of the Autistica/Turing citizen science project - Dr Kirstie Whitaker - is responsible for enforcing the Code of Conduct.
+The lead investigator of the Autistica/Turing citizen science project - Bastian Greshake Tzovaras - is responsible for enforcing the Code of Conduct.
-She can be contacted by emailing [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk).
+She can be contacted by emailing [bgreshaketzovaras@turing.ac.uk](bgreshaketzovaras@turing.ac.uk).
 Reports may be reviewed by other members of the research team, unless there is a conflict of interest, and will be kept confidential.

 ## 2 Code of Conduct